w3c/window-management/EXPLAINER_initiating_multi_screen_experiences.md

 ## Security Considerations

-This feature enables sites to perform two facets of the Multi-Screen Window Placement API with a single user activation; i.e. [`1.2.4.
+This feature enables sites to perform two facets of the Window Management API with a single user activation; i.e. [`1.2.4.
 Place fullscreen content on a specific screen`](https://www.w3.org/TR/window-management/#usage-overview-place-fullscreen-content-on-a-specific-screen) and [`1.2.5.
 Place windows on a specific screen`](https://www.w3.org/TR/window-management/#usage-overview-place-windows-on-a-specific-screen) are combined to [`1.2.6.
 Initiate multi-screen experiences`](https://www.w3.org/TR/window-management/#usage-overview-initiate-multi-screen-experiences).
-This may exacerbate some documented Multi-Screen Window Placement [Security Considerations](https://www.w3.org/TR/window-management/#security).
+This may exacerbate some documented Window Management [Security Considerations](https://www.w3.org/TR/window-management/#security).

 A notable security consideration is the placement of the popup window in front of, or behind, the fullscreen window, which could be abused by malicious sites to place content in a deceptive or surreptitious fashion.
 This was a foremost consideration during development of the current [proposal](https://github.com/w3c/window-management/blob/main/EXPLAINER_initiating_multi_screen_experiences.md#proposal), which documents the inherent and added mitigations against accidental misuse or abuse.